azazellochg/temscript/docs/about.rst

 limited to the functionality of the original scripting interfaces.
 For detailed information about TEM scripting see the documentation accompanying your microscope.

-The ``temscript`` package provides two interfaces to the microsope.
-The first one corresponds directly to the COM interfaces and is implemented by :class:`Instrument` and :class:`AdvancedInstrument` classes.
-A more thorough description of this interfaces can be found in the :ref:`instrument` section.

-The other interface is provided by the :class:`Microscope` class.
+The interface is provided by the :class:`Microscope` class.
 While instances of the :class:`temscript.Microscope` class operate on the computer connected to the microscope directly, there are two replacement classes, which provide the same interface to as the :class:`Microscope` class.
 The first one, :class:`RemoteMicroscope` allows to operate the microscope remotely from a computer, which is connected to the microscope PC via network.
 The other one,